thomas-kbleung/appinfo/README.md

 # appinfo
 Returns demo application meta information for mobile app.
-The api binds /v1/app_info/:system which accept "iOS" or "Android" as the :system parameter.
+The api binds /v1/app_info/:system which accepts "iOS" or "Android" as the :system parameter.
 Minimum version and latest version of the requested system is returned.

 # Usage
 API takes API_ENPOINT in host:port format as the binding address from environmental variable.